On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Polynomial-Time Rules

-All hardness results for {\nsav} in this paper can be obtained by modifications of the reductions for the same problems under {\sav} by adding dummy candidates as discussed above.
-Lemma~\ref{lem-relation-sav-nsav} ensures the correctness of the reduction for {\nsav}.\footnote{In all reductions, one can check that it is optimal to not add dummy candidates in the sets of approved candidates in votes.}
+All hardness results for {\nsav} in this paper stem from modifications of the reductions for the same problems under {\sav} by adding dummy candidates as discussed above.
+The correctness of the modifications are ensured by Lemma~\ref{lem-relation-sav-nsav} and the following fact: in all our reductions for {\sav}, the constructed elections satisfy the property that for any two candidates with different {\sav} scores, the absolute difference in their scores is greater than $\frac{1}{m\cdot (m-1)}$.\footnote{One can check that in all reductions, it is optimal not to add dummy candidates in the sets of approved candidates in votes.}

-In the following, we divide our discussions into several subsections each of which is devoted to a concrete bribery problem.
+In the following, we divide our discussions into several subsections, each of which is dedicated to a concrete bribery problem.